codsen/codsen/packages/emlint/readme.md

 const res = emlint(input);
 // PS. options are omitted, so we're running on defaults console.log("res = " + JSON.stringify(res, null, 4));
+// PPS.
+We use JSON.stringify because output is a plain object and we want it
+// nicely printed.
+That "4" above means "indent by 4 spaces".
 ```

 **[⬆ back to top](#)**

-## Breaking rules
+## Breaking the JS best-practice rules

 If you looked at this or any project code in this monorepo you probably noticed we're breaking many "best practice" rules:

-- We use copious amounts of `console.log` for debugging and we keep all those `console.log`s in the source of the application.
+- We use copious amounts of `console.log` for debugging, and we keep all those `console.log`s in the source of the application.
 Rollup will build _production_ build and strip all logging automatically.
-But this allows us to use command line arguments to ask Rollup for _dev_ build, where `console.log`s are intact, [with line numbers](https://www.npmjs.com/package/js-row-num-cli).
-This allows app to granularly report what happens where.
+But this allows us to use command line arguments to ask Rollup for a _dev_ build, where `console.log`s are intact, [with line numbers](https://www.npmjs.com/package/js-row-num-cli).
+This allows the app to report what happens where granularly.
 In terminal.
-In color.
+In colour.
-- We know functional vs. imperative programming styles and actually prefer imperative.
+- We know functional vs imperative programming styles and actually, prefer imperative.
 - We hate when software is split into _gajillion_ of different files.
 We like **"one library—one file—one package"** way.
-Ok, sometimes there's two files, `util.js` but only for unit test coverage purposes.
+Ok, sometimes there are two files, `util.js` but only for unit test coverage purposes.

 We say "we" but it's me, Roy mainly, addressing himself in 3rd person.